-Attorneys in the Agribusiness Practice Group have the knowledge and experience in agribusiness law to provide high-quality legal representation to a wide variety of agribusinesses throughout North Carolina and the United States.
-We represent clients ranging from small farm and horticultural operations to livestock and poultry producers and processors.
+Attorneys in Ward and Smith, P.A.'s Agribusiness Practice Group have the knowledge and experience in agribusiness law to provide high-quality legal representation to a wide variety of agribusinesses throughout North Carolina and the United States.
+We represent clients ranging from small farm and horticultural operations to livestock, poultry, and vegetable producers and processors.

 Our attorneys strive to gain a thorough understanding of our clients' businesses, needs, and goals in order to provide exceptional client service.
 They know that a client's needs do not necessarily arise during the normal business day, so they make themselves available at work or at home, in or out of the office, whenever a legal question or concern arises.